K-Prism: A Knowledge-Guided and Prompt Integrated Universal Medical Image Segmentation Model: Discussion

 K-Prism provides a flexible framework that unifies different knowledge sources, enabling seamless switching across paradigms.
 This positions it as a foundation for universal medical segmentation.
 Future work may refine components like semantic priors, in-context retrieval, or interactive refinement, making K-Prism not just a model but a platform for ongoing innovation.
 Our model can also serve as an efficient annotation tool for building large-scale medical image datasets.
 Clinicians can generate initial segmentation from semantic priors or in-context inference and refine them with minimal clicks, creating a human-in-the-loop pipeline that highlights K-Prism's value as both a segmentation framework and a practical infrastructure for large-scale medical modeling.

 Despite these strengths, several challenges remain.
 The accuracy of in-context segmentation still relies on the quality of reference examples, and the MoE decoder introduces additional computational cost that may hinder real-time deployment.
-Furthermore, large domain shifts, such as rare diseases or new imaging protocols, continue to pose difficulties, often leading to degraded performance.
-Future research could focus on three directions: (i) optimizing the specialized branches for different segmentation paradigms, (ii) enhancing robustness and performance to unseen classes and domains, and (iii) extending the framework to 3D volumetric segmentation for broader clinical applicability.
+Furthermore, large domain shifts, such as {unseen-class datasets} or new imaging protocols, continue to pose difficulties, often leading to degraded performance. {In unseen-class scenarios, we observe that K-Prism’s interactive mode remains highly robust, as click-based refinement relies on local boundary and texture cues rather than global semantic priors, enabling reliable adaptation even to anatomy never seen during training.
+In contrast, in-context segmentation exhibits larger performance degradation under severe anatomical or modality shifts, reflecting the intrinsic difficulty of exemplar-based matching when the reference and query differ substantially.
+These observations highlight both the strengths and natural limitations of different knowledge paradigms, and they further demonstrate the strength of our unified design, which maintains reliable performance by allowing interactive refinement to compensate when exemplar-guided inference becomes unreliable.
+Furthermore, our current 2D slice-based formulation inherently limits the full utilization of 3D volumetric context.
+Although 2D interactive refinement aligns well with real clinical workflows, where radiologists typically correct boundaries on a slice-by-slice basis, future work could explore efficient 2D-to-3D propagation strategies that transfer refined slice-level predictions to full volumetric outputs.
+Additional research may also focus on (i) optimizing expert specialization across segmentation paradigms and (ii) enhancing robustness for unseen anatomical classes and domain-shifted scenarios.}